integrating-architecture/isa-demo/README.md

 isa-demo
 ========

-A test and demo repository
+Just a test and demo repository.
+No real project!